ghga-de/epic-docs/75-eurasian-blackbird/technical_specification.md

 correlation ID, then deduplication becomes significantly easier.
 Services can store the IDs and perform an idempotence check atomically via `.insert()`.

-In the case that an inbound event's ID collides with that of another event in a deduplication store, the event will go to the DLQ and we can just give it another ID.
+In the highly improbable case that an inbound event's ID collides with that of another event in a deduplication store, the event will go to the DLQ and we can just give it another ID.

 ### Included/Required:
 Hexkit: